DanudeSandstorm/rit-mycourses-ext/README.md

 - Squashes the banner to take up less room on each page

 #### Content Page
-- Instead of redirecting the current page, set to:
-	- Open links in pop out window
+- Option to open links in pop out window (instead of redirecting the current page)
-	- Open links in a new tab

 #### Popout content
 - Fixed popouts not resizing to window size